 Nottingham does however have a White Water course, at the oddly named National Watersports Centre.
 Most people, including many Nottingham folk are surprised to find Nottingham is Englands national centre for water-sports.
 Unsurprisingly, the facilities are generally under used.
 The White Water Course, aka "the concrete ditch" is where I use to regularly paddle in my playboat.
 One of the downsides to paddling the "Concrete Ditch" is that it is an off shoot from the River Trent and consequently the water quality is not always the best.
 Trent Belly is not uncommon for newbies paddling the Trent.
 I picked up Leptospirosis/Wiels disease in 2014 from paddling the course and then sepsis in 2018.
 Although the jury is out on how I managed to end up with Sepsis.
 One theory, told to me by a consultant, is perhaps by paddling in the dirty water (and lets face it when you play boat your are in it more often than not) may have suppressed my immune system.
 Consequently, I gave up play boating in the Trent for health reasons.
 Amazingly my sickness record improved dramatically, despite recovering from Post Sepsis Syndrome in 2019/2020.
 If and when I ever do play boat in rivers now, it has to be <ahem!> "cleaner" rivers or the sea.

-I actually started kayaking when I was about 11 at the Riverside Centre in Oxford.
-At 15 I went to Scotland with my family for a holiday and took a bad swim at Grandtully on the River Tay.
-I didn't paddle again after this until I was in my early forties.
+I actually started kayaking when I was about 11 years old at the Riverside Centre in Oxford.
+The Riverside Centre being not far from where I grew up.
+At 15, I went to Scotland with my family for a holiday and took a bad swim at Grandtully, kayaking on the River Tay.
+It was a bit of a green room experience, being sucked under by a stopper, only to bob back up and get sucked down again.
+I didn't kayak again after this until I was in my early forties.

 Well that's more or less my story.